Effort for most instructors - Public Child Welfare Training Program Effort

 - Early August for spring semester instructors

 Any instructors whose work is paid for or cost shared by a federal grant are required to fulfill this administrative duty.
-Effort reporting is mandated by the federal government for all grants and not an additional burden being imposed by the UW.
+Effort reporting is mandated by the federal government for all federal grants and not an additional burden being imposed by the UW.

 The School of Social Work’s Title IV-E Public Child Welfare Training Program is funded using federal pass-through money, and is considered to be a grant by the UW’s reporting systems.
-Courses with a substantial portion of the curriculum that is considered allowable child welfare curriculum, according to federal code, are considered to be a part of the “cost of doing business” for the Program, and a portion of the cost of the instructor’s salary is submitted as an expense to the State for reimbursement.
+Courses with a substantial portion of the curriculum that is considered allowable child welfare curriculum, according to federal code, are considered to be a part of the “cost of doing business” for the Program, and the cost of the instructor’s salary is submitted as an expense to the State for partial reimbursement.
 Instructors whose salaries are submitted as an expense of the IV-E Program are required to submit effort, to affirm that they taught the course in question.

 What exactly is effort?